junxit/us-congress-bills-109/metadata.md

 - 2006-06-15 — Introduced in Senate
 - 2006-06-15 — Read twice and referred to the Committee on the Budget.
 - 2006-06-15 — Sponsor introductory remarks on measure.
 (CR S5958-5961)
+- 2006-06-20 — Committee on the Budget.
+Ordered to be reported with an amendment favorably.
+- 2006-07-14 — Committee on the Budget.
+Reported by Senator Gregg with an amendment in the nature of a substitute.
+With written report No. 109-283.
+Additional and Minority views filed.
+- 2006-07-14 — Committee on the Budget.
+Reported by Senator Gregg with an amendment in the nature of a substitute.
+With written report No. 109-283.
+Additional and Minority views filed.
+- 2006-07-14 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 520.